Rikiikir123/Batalja/README.md

 * Parses game state input each turn.
 * Tracks planets, fleets, and performance statistics.
 * Executes actions according to the decision tree outcomes.

-All redundant `try/catch` blocks were removed for consistent, deterministic behavior.

-## Repository

-Full source code, dataset, and parser are available in this repository.